-- Department DEI committee: Prof. Sarah Loebman and Prof. Ajay Gopinathan (co-chairs), Prof. Carrie Menke, Prof. Linda Hirst, Prof. David Strubbe; Dr. Bradford Barker (postdoc), Jenny Quinn (PhD student), Zachary Mauri (undergraduate)
+- Department DEI committee 2021-2022: Prof. Sarah Loebman and Prof. Ajay Gopinathan (co-chairs), Prof. Carrie Menke, Prof. Linda Hirst, Prof. David Strubbe; Dr. Bradford Barker (postdoc), Jenny Quinn (PhD student), Zachary Mauri (undergraduate)

-- Member of UC Merced Senate Committee for Equity, Diversity, and Inclusion: Prof. Carrie Menke was member and then chair and representative to the corresponding UC-wide committee
+- 2020-2022 UC Merced Senate Committee for Equity, Diversity, and Inclusion: Prof. Carrie Menke was member and then chair and representative to the corresponding UC-wide committee

 - Member of School of Natural Sciences Justice, Equity, Diversity, and Inclusion (JEDI) Task Force: Prof. David Strubbe

 - We were a host site January 20-22, 2023 for the APS Conferences for Undergraduate Women in Physics (CUWiP), bringing around 100 undergraduates to campus.
 We also participate in the Northern California CUWiP consortium for planning of further years' events at other sites.